AElfProject/AElf/README.md

 ### Pull request

-For any non trivial modification to the code, the pull requests should be associated with an issue that was previously discussed.
-During the time you implement and are not yet ready for review, prefix the PRs title with ```[WIP]``` and also don't forget to do the following:
+For any non trivial modification of the code, the pull requests should be associated with an issue that was previously discussed.
+During the time you implement and are not yet ready for review, prefix the PR's title with ```[WIP]``` and also don't forget to do the following:
 - add a description in the pull request saying which issue you are fixing/implementing.
 - be as explicit as possible about the changes in the description.
 - add the tests corresponding to your modifications.
-- pull requests should be against the **dev** branch.
+- pull requests should be made against the **dev** branch.

-When you are ready for a review by the core team, just remove ```[WIP]``` from your PRs title and others will review.
-This will either lead to discussion or to a refactor of the code.
+When you are ready for a review by the core team, just remove ```[WIP]``` from your PR's title and others will review.
+This will either lead to a discussion or to a refactor of the code.
 The Travis CI system makes sure that every pull request is built for Windows, Linux, and macOS, and that unit tests are run automatically.
-The CI passing is a pre-condition for the PR to be merged.
+The CI passing is a pre-condition for the PR to be merged as well as the approval from the core team.

 ## Versioning